dynatrace-oss/opentelemetry-metric-dotnet/README.md

 The reserved dimension `dt.metrics.source=opentelemetry` will automatically be added to every exported metric when using the exporter.

-### Enrich metrics with OneAgent Metadata (`EnrichWithDynatraceMetadata`)
+### Enrich metrics with Dynatrace Metadata (`EnrichWithDynatraceMetadata`)

 If the `EnrichWithDynatraceMetadata` property is set to true, the exporter will retrieve host and process metadata from the OneAgent, if available, and set it as dimensions to all exported metrics.
-The `EnrichWithDynatraceMetadata` property on the options object can be used to disable OneAgent metadata export.
+The `EnrichWithDynatraceMetadata` property on the options object can be used to disable Dynatrace metadata export.
 If running on a host with a OneAgent, setting this option will instruct the exporter to read and export metadata collected by the OneAgent to the Dynatrace endpoint.
 This option is set to `true` by default.
-If the OneAgent is running locally, but this option is set to false, no OneAgent metadata will be exported.
+If the OneAgent is running locally, but this option is set to false, no Dynatrace metadata will be exported.
 More information on the underlying OneAgent feature that is used by the exporter can be found in the [Dynatrace documentation](https://www.dynatrace.com/support/help/how-to-use-dynatrace/metrics/metric-ingestion/ingestion-methods/enrich-metrics/).